 Invest in soft towels

-Sounds obvious?!
+Sounds like the most obvious Zen bathroom idea?!
 It is, yet over the years as are towels begin to get thinner we tend to overlook their replacement.
 But it is one of the most affordable ways to get that sense of pampering back on track.
 Now if you have a towel warmer then all the better.
 Warm towels can really spoil you especially in those chilly winter days.

 Lucky bamboo: Needs very little and is good with low light.
 It is usually placed in a glass vase with pebbles (a feng shui element to consider introducing if you’re into it).